vicwomg/fakebook-finder/README.md

 - Under `<Directory "/var/www/html">`, replace: `AllowOverride None` with: `AllowOverride All`
 - Restart httpd: `sudo systemctl restart httpd`

-For Debian, the steps were:
+For Debian, with apache2 the steps were:

 Edit: